SalarYakamoz/Tissue-Segmentation/README.md

 You can also build the code from source using Visual Studio 2017 (Other versions are not tested).

-For more information, please contact [salarra67@gmail.com](mailto:salarra67@gmail.com)
+For more information, please contact [salarra67@gmail.com](mailto:salarra67@gmail.com) Part of https://github.com/fderue/SPX_SVM is used in our project.